fomightez/structurework/tm-align-utilities/README.md

 Related
 -------

+* US-align working in MyBinder sessions with a demo in the notbeook that opens: [usalign-binder](https://github.com/fomightez/usalign-binder)

 * Notebook [available in sessions launched from here](https://github.com/fomightez/cl_demo-binder).
 For example, there is a demo of code to use part of a sequence alignment to construct fit/compare commands for PyMOL and Jmol